What does Kumbaya mean?

 Whichever sort of blend is chosen by consumers will greatly depend on their intent for the blend: whether their focus is to find something that’ll help them wind down, something that is particularly satisfying to the nose, or something to alleviate symptoms they face during their days, such as headaches, tension, and even common colds.

-Rosemary, also part of the mint family, has been scientifically claimed as an active therapeutic agent for improved learning, memory, better moods and sleep, and easing of anxiety and pain.
+Salvia and rosemary are also part of the mint family, and while the first is commonly associated with improved oral health and brain function, decreased levels of bad cholesterol and blood sugar, and antioxidant properties, the latter has been scientifically claimed as an active therapeutic agent for improved learning, memory, better moods and sleep, and easing of anxiety and pain.

 Frequently used as topic creams, compresses, and salve, mauve (or violet) is commonly used in the treatment of skin conditions, such as abrasions, eczema, hemorrhoids, and insect bites for its cooling, soothing, and antiinflammatory action.

 Fennel may be another prime option for a natural boost to skin appearance, as well as offering a solid boost to the digestive and circulatory systems and reducing respiratory ailments such as intense coughing and asthma.

 Nearly last but not least, mint, which aside from being deliciously fragrant and tasty, is incredibly rich in nutrients such as vitamin A, iron, manganese, antioxidants, and fiber amongst others is also added into the mix.